-Nestled in the gorgeous bushland of the Hawkesbury region north of Sydney amongst the gum trees is Billabong Retreat – an all-inclusive wellness haven created to envelope you in self-love, a sense of wonder, natural beauty and the joy of birdsong lilting through the gentle breeze.
+Nestled in the gorgeous bushland of the Hawkesbury region north of Sydney amongst the gum trees is Billabong Retreat – an all-inclusive wellness haven created to envelop you in self-love, a sense of wonder, natural beauty and the joy of birdsong lilting through the gentle breeze.
 Designed and created by Paul and Tory von Bergen, their story of how they built it on dreams and passion is truly inspiring.
-With 30 beds in cabins perched amongst the treetops and natural rock formations, this eco yoga retreat offers daily yoga, mindfulness, meditation sessions.
+With 30 beds in cabins perched amongst the treetops and natural rock formations, this eco-yoga retreat offers daily yoga, mindfulness, and meditation sessions.

 A lush tranquil setting overlooking a true blue Aussie Billabong dotted by a sea of pink and blue water lilies, Billabong Retreat is an amazing combination of rustic seclusion and modern amenities.
 With resort styled swimming pool, fully equipped spa offering massages and healing treatments, delicious organic food cooked on site, a stunning yoga studio with an amazing view of the treetops and various indoor and outdoor reading and meditation areas equipped with hammocks, lounges, books, guitars and activities - there is plenty for everyone to do and if you choose, to not do.

 A few weeks ago after roping in my brother to babysit the boys, Nick and I drove a mere 30 minutes from home to spend a relaxing day at Billabong Retreat.
 What I loved about the place was the people – every single person there had such a sense of warmth and calm.
 From the chef to the yoga instructor to the massage therapist, they were all not only friendly and kind but so full of information and passion.
 After a cup of tea taking in the incredible atmosphere on the huge balcony, Nick and I joined a meditation class taking place in the studio.